The Spirit’s Ministry

 “Therefore, my brethren, desire earnestly to prophesy, and do not forbid to speak in tongues.”
 (NASB) 1 Cor.
 14:39

 Why does He encourage them to seek prophecy over tongues?
 Everyone can understand prophecy, but tongues requires interpretation.
-The spiritual gift of prophesy edifies, but tongues without interpretation does not (1 Cor.
+The spiritual gift of prophecy edifies, but tongues without interpretation does not (1 Cor.
 14:3-5).
 From verses 6-19 the apostle Paul repeatedly reminds the Corinthians that tongues does not edify without an interpretation.

 Three verses later (1 Cor.
 14:22-24) the Holy Spirit says that tongues are a sign to unbelievers and prophecy is a sign to believers.
 Prophecy edifies both the unbelievers and believers.
 Tongues without interpretation in the church was prohibited by Paul.

 The Corinthians desired a more visible gift – tongues.
-Apparently, they minimized the other gifts, especially prophesy.
+Apparently, they minimized the other gifts, especially prophecy.
 In response, the Holy Spirit through the apostle rebuked them for their preference for tongues with this comment,

 “I thank God, I speak in tongues more than you all; however, in the church I desire to speak five words with my mind so that I may instruct others also, rather than ten thousand words in a tongue.”
 (NASB) 1 Cor.
 14:18-19